 Every December 7th, Pearl Harbor Day, I think of my late father, Edward Miller Davis, who died on this day in 1976.
 He was 57.

-My brother Eddie and I noted at the time that he would have liked to have passed on December 7th, as he was a proud World War II Navy veteran.
+My late brother Eddie and I noted at the time that he would have liked to have passed on December 7th, as he was a proud World War II Navy veteran.

 He was a chief Underwater Demolition Team (UDT) frogman and fought in the Pacific battles on Tinian, Saipan and the Philippines.